Mwambama/KafkaSync/README.md

 ## 🔧 Getting Started
 Follow these instructions to get KafkaSync running on your local machine.

-Prerequisites
 Go: Version 1.21 or later.

 Docker Desktop: To run the Kafka container.

-WSL (Windows Subsystem for Linux): An Ubuntu distribution is recommended.
+WSL (Windows Subsystem for Linux): An Ubuntu distribution(recommended).

 LFTP: Must be installed inside your WSL distribution.

-Bash

 # Run this inside your Ubuntu/WSL terminal
 sudo apt update && sudo apt install lftp
 Installation & Setup
 Clone the Repository

-Bash

 git clone https://github.com/your-username/kafkasync.git
 cd kafkasync